alancheatham/alancheatham.github.io/README.md

 with webpack and the likes.
 Just make sure that you toggle file polling **on** if you are using Docker toolbox because otherwise file watching will fail (limitation of virtualbox).

+The project is also setup with `husky` which means it is ready to handle Git hooks.
+Currently, `npm test` is run whenever you `git commit`.
+No tests exist right now, but it is a great starting point to add some!